Workflow-Manager-admin/medilocate-64176-bfbb0b7f/medi_locate_frontend/README.md

-Write # Lightweight React Template for KAVIA
+ll Write # Lightweight React Template for KAVIA

 This project provides a minimal React template with a clean, modern UI and minimal dependencies.